https://taylorpaisie.github.io/VEME_2024_NGS_Variant_Calling/

 $ less -S results/vcf/SRR1972917_final_variants.vcf

-command to open the vcf file with VS code:
+Or you can use the code command to open the vcf file with VS code:

 $ code results/vcf/SRR1972917_final_variants.vcf

-$ samtools index results/bam/SRR1972917.aligned.sorted.bam
+$ samtools index results/bam/SRR1972917.aligned.sorted.bamtview

 In order to visualize our mapped reads, we use tview, giving it the sorted bam file and the reference file: